Write Your Final Year Project And Score an "A" Call🤙🏾 08145800861

 4. Novosibirsk State University (NSU)

-• Best For: Physics, Chemistry, and Natural Sciences.
+• Best For: Nuclear Physics, Geophysics, Molecular Biology, and Nanotechnologies.

 5. RUDN University (Peoples' Friendship University of Russia)

-• Best For: Medicine, Agricultural Sciences, and Engineering.
+• Best For: General Medicine, Civil Engineering, Agricultural Sciences, and International Relations.

 University